-- (a) When the Employer offers a training opportunity, the training opportunity shall be posted for a minimum of 10 days.
-The Union shall receive copies of all such training postings. - (1) All applicants shall be required to sign up on a form for the training opportunity.
+(a) When the Employer offers a training opportunity, the training opportunity shall be posted for a minimum of 10 days.
+The Union shall receive copies of all such training postings.

+(1) All applicants shall be required to sign up on a form for the training opportunity.
 Applicants must be available to attend the entire length of the course.

-- (2) Successful applicants shall be given seven days' notice prior to the commencement of any training opportunity. - (3) Selection of applicants shall be determined by their service seniority. - (4) Game courses with a duration of two weeks or longer may require the applicant successfully pass a test at the conclusion of the first week of training to continue. - (5) The Employer will pay the costs of the trainer for the training opportunity offered by the Employer. - (6) Time spent by an employee attending a training opportunity as approved by the Employer, shall be considered time worked and shall not result in a loss of pay.
-Any hours in a training opportunity that result in more than eight hours in one day or 40 hours in one workweek shall be compensated as per Article 16. - (7) Applicants must be prepared to assume the posted schedules until the next shift pick.
-Casual employees need to be available to be called in for the posted schedules. - (8) To successfully complete the training opportunity, applicants will be required to pass a skills test at the completion of the course. - (9) If the applicant is unsuccessful in the skills test, they may request a re-test within 14 days of the completion of the course.
-If the trainer is not available, the date of request will be used for the purposes of Article 11.2(b). - (10) Applicants who fail the re-test are considered to have failed the training opportunity and may apply for a future training opportunity. - (b) Employees required to complete on-line courses shall be compensated in a manner consistent with the Employer's policy and practice at the time of ratification of this agreement. - (c) Upon written request, an employee who is away from work due to vacation or leave of absence will receive copies of all training opportunity postings. - (d) All courses provided by the Employer or on behalf of the Employer must be filled by at least 80% regular employees.
+(2) Successful applicants shall be given seven days' notice prior to the commencement of any training opportunity.

+(3) Selection of applicants shall be determined by their service seniority.

+(4) Game courses with a duration of two weeks or longer may require the applicant successfully pass a test at the conclusion of the first week of training to continue.

+(5) The Employer will pay the costs of the trainer for the training opportunity offered by the Employer.

+(6) Time spent by an employee attending a training opportunity as approved by the Employer, shall be considered time worked and shall not result in a loss of pay.
+Any hours in a training opportunity that result in more than eight hours in one day or 40 hours in one workweek shall be compensated as per Article 16.

+(7) Applicants must be prepared to assume the posted schedules until the next shift pick.
+Casual employees need to be available to be called in for the posted schedules.

+(8) To successfully complete the training opportunity, applicants will be required to pass a skills test at the completion of the course.

+(9) If the applicant is unsuccessful in the skills test, they may request a re-test within 14 days of the completion of the course.

+(10) Applicants who fail the re-test are considered to have failed the training opportunity and may apply for a future training opportunity.

+(b) Employees required to complete on-line courses shall be compensated in a manner consistent with the Employer's policy and practice at the time of ratification of this agreement.

+(c) Upon written request, an employee who is away from work due to vacation or leave of absence will receive copies of all training opportunity postings.

+(d) All courses provided by the Employer or on behalf of the Employer must be filled by at least 80% regular employees.